 We're Taking Precautionary Measures To Combat COVID-19

-To reduce the traffic flow into the building, please park in a parking spot and call our front desk at 440-526-4818 when you arrive in the parking lot.
-Please do NOT pull up and stop by the door as this blocks a traffic lane.
+When arriving at the hospital, please park in a designated parking spot and call our front desk at 440-526-4818.
+Please do NOT pull up and stop by the exit door as this blocks a traffic lane.

 We will have a staff member speak with you by phone to gather all needed information.
 We will not be requiring any signatures on forms for the time being.
 The staff member will then come out to get your pet.
-They will be wearing protective equipment (mask, gloves).
+They will be wearing protective masks.

 Dr. Pixton's Retirement Letter to Her Clients